savonet/liquidsoap/doc/content/help.md

 Please note that some functions in that list are optional and may not be available with your local `liquidsoap` install unless you install the optional dependency that enables it.
-The list of optional dependecies is listed via `opam info liquidsoap` if you have installed it this way or can in our [build page](build.html).
+The list of optional dependencies is listed via `opam info liquidsoap` if you have installed it this way or can in our [build page](build.html).

 ## Settings